shoaibrayeen/Programmers-Community/readMe.md

 - Data Scientist
    - Data Structures and Algorithms in C, C++, Java or Python
-   - Problem Solving by Logics
+   - Problem Solving Skills
    - Good Knowledge of Neural Networks and Machine Learning
    - At least 2 Good Projects based on NN or ML

 - Android Developer
-   - Quatitative Aptitudes and Puzzles
+   - Quantitative Aptitudes and Puzzles
    - Data Structures and Algorithms in Java
-   - Problem Solving by Logics
+   - Problem Solving Skills
    - Databases ( Relational or Non-Relational )
    - At least 2 Projects on Androids ( Either on Team or Individual )

 - iOS Developer
-   - Quatitative Aptitudes
+   - Quantitative Aptitudes
    - Data Structures and Algorithms
-   - Problem Solving by Logics
+   - Problem Solving Skills
    - At least 2 Projects on iOS

 - AR/VR Developer
-   - Problem Solving by Logics
+   - Problem Solving Skills
    - At least 2 Projects on AR/VR